Stephen W. Browne | Rants and Raves

 Martial Arts instruction: Wu Wei Wing Chun Gung Fu/Filipino Martial Arts

-Martial arts in Marshall, Minnesota.
-I teach out of my garage/basement in the evenings and weekends.
-If your interest is sport, look elsewhere.
-If interested, contact me via the contact tab above.
+Martial arts in southwest Minnesota.
+My school is located outside Marshall.
+MN.
+Contact me via the contact tab above.
 For an idea of my approach to martial arts, click martial arts on the categories menu to the right.

 Gung fu, or Kung fu if you prefer, means something like “accomplishment,” or “skill.”
 Skill in fighting is only one aspect of Gung fu.